-Immediate methods of birth control that are only needed at the time of sex (primarily to prevent pregnancy) include:
+Immediate methods of birth control are only needed at the time of sex, primarily to prevent pregnancy

-- External condom worn on the penis (which can also prevent STIs)
+- External condom worn on the penis (also can prevent STIs!)

-- Internal condom inserted in the vagina/front hole (which can also prevent STIs)
+- Internal condom inserted in the vagina (also can prevent STIs!)

 - Diaphragm (with the use of spermicide) or cervical cap inserted in the vagina/front hole